 Consolidation.
-Combination of GHG emissions data from separate operations that form part of one company or group of companies.
+Combination of GHG emissions data from separate operations that form part of one organization (or group of organizations).

 Control.
-The ability of a company to direct the policies of another operation.
-More specifically, it is defined as either operational control (the organization or one of its subsidiaries has the full authority to introduce and implement its operating policies at the operation) or financial control (the organization has the ability to direct the financial and operating policies of the operation with a view to gaining economic benefits from its activities).
+The ability of an organization to direct the policies of another operation.
+It is defined as either operational control (the organization or one of its subsidiaries has the authority to introduce and implement operating policies at the operation) or financial control (the organization has the ability to direct the financial and operating policies of the operation with a view to gaining economic benefits from its activities).

 Corporate inventory program.
-A program to produce annual corporate inventories that are in keeping with the principles, standards, and guidance of the GHG Protocol Corporate Standard.
+A program to produce annual corporate inventories that are in keeping with the principles, standards, and guidance of the GHG Pro-tocol Corporate Standard.
 This includes all institutional, managerial and technical arrangements made for the collection of data, preparation of a GHG inventory, and implementation of the steps taken to manage the quality of their emission inventory.

-$CO_2$ equivalent.
-The universal unit of measurement to indicate the GWP of each of the six GHGs, expressed in terms of the GWP of one unit of CO2.
-It is used to evaluate releasing (or avoiding releasing) different GHGs against a common basis.
+CO_2 equivalent.
+The universal unit of measurement to indicate the global warming potential (GWP) of each of the six GHGs, expressed in terms of the GWP of one unit of CO2.
+It is used to evaluate different GHG emissions against a common basis.